Foster Care

 Fostering can have a significant impact on your family, often in very positive ways.
 It can teach your children empathy, sharing, and the value of helping others.

-However, it's important to prepare your family for the changes that fostering brings.
-This might include sharing bedrooms, adjusting schedules, and dealing with the emotional challenges that can come with caring for children who have experienced trauma.
+It's important to prepare your family for the changes that come with fostering.
+This might include sharing bedrooms, adjusting schedules, and dealing with emotional challenges that can come with caring for children who have experienced trauma.

 It's crucial to involve your whole family in the decision to foster and maintain open communication throughout the process.
 Many families find that fostering enriches their lives in unexpected and rewarding ways!